temik4/easun-inverter-monitoring/README.md

 ## Usage <a name = "usage"></a>

 After running the application, you should make sure that all the required docker containers (prometheus, grafana and easun_monitoring) are running.</br>
-If everything went well, you will be able to access the Grafana dashboard at the link: http://yourServerIP:3000/d/l2a2zy04k/power-monitoring?orgId=1
+If everything went well, you will be able to access the Grafana dashboard at the link:</br> ```http://yourServerIP:3000/d/l2a2zy04k/power-monitoring?orgId=1```</br>
-You can find the credentials in the [config.monitoring file](grafana/config.monitoring)
+You can find the Grafana credentials in the [config.monitoring file](grafana/config.monitoring)